vgezer/godot-docs/tutorials/editor/project_manager.rst

 .. image:: img/editor_ui_intro_project_manager_02.webp

-Then on the settings page seelct the language you want from the dropdown menu.
+Then on the settings page select the language you want from the dropdown menu.

 .. image:: img/editor_ui_intro_project_manager_10.webp